akelly1954/Samples/README.md

 # Samples

-# Sorry folks, nothing is working in the dev branch right now.
-Restructure in progress.

 ## Going on now:

 Focusing right now on restructuring what used to be *main_v4l2_raw_capture*, now called **main_video_capture** (within the **video** project).
 There are two main objectives to the restructuring:  Getting rid of all **C** code in the **V4L2** video section in favor of **C++**.
 Also, revamping the supporting objects, and organizing them (within the **Video** directory in several directories: **main_programs**, **common**, **v4l2**, **opencv**.
 Hopefully what sources go in each directory is self explanatory.